ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 }
 ```

-The [JSONCompact](https://clickhouse.com/docs/en/interfaces/formats/#jsoncompact) format will print the same meta data, but use compacted form for the data itself:
+The [JSONCompact](https://clickhouse.com/docs/en/interfaces/formats/#jsoncompact) format will print the same metadata, but use a compacted form for the data itself:

 ```sql
 SELECT *